Phoenicia: Mining

-Viticulture
+Agriculture

+Per Aubet, the streams necessary to provide irrigation in Phoenicia for agriculture during the spring rainy season were found only on the coastal plain.
+The drastic political and climatic changes that occurred around 1200 BC resulted in a concentration of people in the region.
+During the 10th century BC, the Phoenician cities engineered irrigation systems to grow crops on the fertile coastal strip and built cisterns to supply the urban centers with drinking water.
+Nevertheless, the cereal crops grown on the mountain slopes could not meet the food requirements of the ever-growing population concentrated on the coastal plain and Phoenicia consequently suffered grain shortages.

 The most notable agricultural product was wine, which the Phoenicians helped propagate across the Mediterranean.
 The common grape vine may have been domesticated by the Phoenicians or Canaanites, although it most likely arrived from Transcaucasia via trade routes across Mesopotamia or the Black Sea.
 Vines grew readily in the coastal Levant, and wine was exported to Egypt as early as the Old Kingdom period (2686–2134 BC).
 Wine played an important part in Phoenician religion, serving as the principal beverage for offerings and sacrifice.
 An excavation of a small Phoenician town south of Sidon uncovered a wine factory used from at least the seventh century BC, which is believed to have been aimed for an overseas market.
 To prevent oxidation of their contents, amphorae were sealed with a disk plug made of pinewood and a mixture of resin and clay.

-The Phoenicians established vineyards and wineries in their colonies in North Africa, Sicily, France, and Spain, and may have taught winemaking to some of their trading partners.
+The Phoenicians established vineyards and wineries in their colonies in Morocco, Tunisia, Sicily, France, and Spain, and may have taught winemaking to some of their trading partners.
 The ancient Iberians began producing wine from local grape varieties following their encounter with the Phoenicians.
 Iberian cultivars subsequently formed the basis of most western European wine.